 The goal of the project is to provide information that will help to conserve and manage rhinos in South Africa.
 We share information with rhino owners on the behavioral and welfare implications of horn trimming and provide supporting evidence on land management practices that may help to identify and reduce poaching risk.
 In addition, we will demonstrate how rhinos support biodiversity and ecosystem functions, and in so doing, provide further evidence of their inherent value in ecosystem support.

-The research has the following objectives and will address these research questions:
+The research has the following objectives:

 - To evaluate the locations and timing of white rhinos using different parts of the landscape in the game reserve, and to determine what might drive those “decisions” in the rhinos.

 - To investigate white rhino habitat, use and spatial behaviors, as well as changes in vigilance and social interactions, pre and post horn trimming (or dehorning).